What is nori and what does it taste like?

 If you have never eaten sushi before, you might be wondering what nori tastes like.
 High-quality nori has a very delicate umami taste.
 This allows it to complement the subtle flavours of sushi rice and fish.
 Koreans like to toast their nori.
 Yaki nori (toasted seaweed) has a slightly stronger flavour and can be used to roll sushi or sprinkled over fish.

 Nori tastes especially delicious when dipped in soy sauce mixed with wasabi paste.
-For a healthy snack on the move, our wasabi crispy nori snacks are mouth-wateringingly addictive, but thankfully guilt-free — low calorie and packed full of nutrients.
+For a healthy snack on the move, our wasabi crispy nori snacks are mouth-wateringingly addictive, but thankfully guilt-free — low calorie and still packed with the health benefits of nori.

 Does nori taste like fish?